subhadeeproy3902/AI-Terminal-Bot/README.md

 ## News 🥳

-The AI chatbot in C also known as Termbot has its new home: [termbot.starnix.in](https://termbot-subhadeep.starnix.in).
+The AI chatbot in C also known as Termbot has its new home: [Termbot Home](https://termbot-subhadeep.starnix.in).
 A big thanks to Starnix Cloud and [Ayush Ghosal](https://github.com/Ayush786113) for providing the deployment.

 To use it: